 This website is run by Cardiff and Vale University Health Board.
 We regard your privacy as important and comply with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 We will only use any personal information you send us for the purposes for which you provide it.
 We will only hold your information for as long as necessary for these purposes and will not pass it to any third parties unless required by law.
 All employees who have access to your personal data and are associated with the handling of that data are obliged to respect the confidentiality of your personal data.
 All your communications to us are protected against unauthorized access by third parties.
 Individuals have a right of access to their personal data that is processed by Cardiff and Vale University Health Board.

-Should you wish to receive a copy of your personal data, please refer to our Subject Access page.
+Should you wish to receive a copy of your personal data, please refer to our Health Records page.
 Cardiff and Vale University Health Board aims to keep the information we have about you accurate and up to date.
 If however, you find errors or inaccuracies in your data, we will erase, complete or amend that information upon request.

 If you have any concerns about the processing of your personal data by Cardiff and Vale University Health Board, please contact the UHB's Information Governance Department.
 The Office of the Information Commissioner may also be contacted regarding any concerns you may have about the manner in which your personal data is being processed by the University Health Board.

 Privacy information relating to the NHS Wales Test Trace Protect programme can be found via the NHS Wales website

 Additionally, for regional information relating to the processing of data for NHS Wales Test, Track and Protect, please click here

 Please see our Privacy Notice for use in vaccination of Care Home, Local Authority and NHS staff.
 Please note this page will be updated in line with the roll out of the vaccination programme.